kitajchuk/clutch/README.md

 ### Documentation
 That's it!
 Checkout the [clutch docs](https://kitajchuk.com/clutch/readme) for complete info on developing with the SDK.
+Try the NEW hotness and go serverless with [Clutch static](https://kitajchuk.com/clutch/level-99)!